|Course Length:||1 Year Full-Time|

 Teaching is a rewarding job and there are many ways in which you could progress in your career, either in the classroom or in a leadership role.
 For more information, see www.education.gov.uk.

-If you are a prospective UK or EU student who will be joining this PGCE in academic year 2019/20, you may be eligible to receive a bursary worth £20,000 if you have a first class, 2:1 or 2:2 honours degree, or if you have successfully completed a PhD or Masters award.
-You may also be eligible to receive additional early-career payments of £5,000 in both your third and fifth years of teaching, subject to teaching in state-funded schools in England, following completion of your PGCE.
-Enhancements to these early-career payments may be offered if you teach in specified areas in England.
+If you are a UK student who will be joining this PGCE in academic year 2022/23, you may be eligible to receive a Department for Education bursary worth £24,000 if you have a first class, 2:1 or 2:2 honours degree or have successfully completed a PhD or Masters award.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.